LMS Pricing: Find the Pricing Model That’s Right for You

 Popular LMS Pricing Models

-We’ve outlined the basic types of LMS pricing models.
+We’ve outlined the basic types of LMS pricing options.
 Check out this comparison table to see costs based on your number of learners.
-Scroll down for a detailed analysis of each model.
+Scroll down for a detailed analysis of each pricing model.

 1. Pay per learner